British-Iranian project manager at Nonprofit

 “I would have rather it happened today,” added Zaghari-Ratcliffe.
 “I do not sleep at all while the case is hanging over me.
 This morning I wanted to get it over with—to know where I stand now rather than continue with this whole stupid game.”

 On March 7, 2021, while Zaghari-Ratcliffe was under house arrest, her original five-year jail sentence ended.
 The authorities removed her ankle monitor and permitted her to leave her parents’ house.
 However, they refused to let her leave Iran and put her on trial again on March 14 for the new charge of “spreading propaganda against the regime.”
+Specifically, the regime accused her of taking part in a demonstration outside Iran’s embassy in the U.K. in 2009 and speaking with the BBC’s Persian service.

 The second trial lasted one day and was again presided over by Abolqasem Salavati.
-Richard Ratcliffe said that his wife had been allowed to make a statement denying the charges, and that the verdict would likely come within days.
+Richard Ratcliffe said that his wife had been allowed to make a statement denying the charges and that the verdict would likely come within days.

-Since going public with the news of Zarghari-Ratcliffe’s arrest, her husband, Richard, has relentlessly campaigned for her freedom.
+Since going public with the news of Zaghari-Ratcliffe’s arrest, her husband, Richard, has relentlessly campaigned for her freedom.
 He launched a petition calling for her release that more than three million people signed as of March 2020.

 The British government has sent mixed signals about its responsibility for Zaghari-Ratcliffe and its view of her detention.
 The U.K. granted her diplomatic protection in 2019, which Iran has rejected.
-This move has raised the matter beyond a consular dispute and into a full bilateral legal dispute between Iran and the U.K. However, the Foreign Office wrote to her attorneys that the U.K. was not legally required to provide consular services to British nationals overseas, that it does not view her case as hostage-taking, and that it was unable to look into claims that the Iranian regime tortured or otherwise ill-treated her.
+This move has raised the matter beyond a consular dispute and into a full bilateral legal dispute between Iran and the U.K. However, the Foreign Office wrote to her attorneys that the U.K. was not legally required to provide consular services to British nationals overseas, that it does not view her case as hostage-taking, and that it could not look into claims that the Iranian regime tortured or otherwise ill-treated her.

 Former U.K. foreign minister Jeremy Hunt, a member of the ruling Conservative Party, criticized his government’s move, claiming the country was “beginning to look weak.”
 “We must show the world that if you imprison a British citizen on trumped-up charges you will pay a very heavy price,” Hunt stated, “because Britain is a major player on the world stage and intends to remain one [after its withdrawal from the European Union].”